-This is most important molecule you need to stay healthy and prevent disease — yet you’ve probably never heard of it.
-It’s the secret to prevent aging, cancer, heart disease, dementia and more, and necessary to treat everything from autism to Alzheimer’s disease.
-There are more than 89,000 medical articles about it — yet most MD’s aren’t familiar with it, let alone know how to address the epidemic deficiency of this critical life-giving molecule.
+This is the most important molecule you need to stay healthy and prevent disease — yet you’ve probably never heard of it.
+It’s the secret to prevent aging, cancer, heart disease, dementia, and more, and necessary to treat everything from autism to Alzheimer’s disease.
+There are more than 89,000 medical articles about it — yet most conventional Doctors are not familiar with it, let alone know how to address the epidemic deficiency of this critical life-giving molecule.

 What is it?
 It is the mother of all antioxidants, the master detoxifier and maestro of the immune system:

 The good news is that your body produces its own glutathione The bad news is that poor diet, pollution, toxins, medications, stress, trauma, aging, infections, and radiation all deplete your glutathione.
 This can leave you susceptible to unrestrained cell disintegration from oxidative stress, free radicals, infections, and cancer.
 And your liver gets overloaded and damaged making it unable to do its job of detoxification.

 Glutathione is a very simple molecule that is produced naturally all the time in your body.
 It is a combination of three simple building blocks of protein or amino acids — cysteine, glycine, and glutamine.
 The secret of its power is the sulfur (SH) chemical groups it contains.
 Sulfur is a sticky, smelly molecule.
 It acts like fly paper and all the bad things in the body stick onto it, including free radicals and toxins like mercury and other heavy metals.
 Normally glutathione is recycled in the body — except when the toxic load becomes too great.
 And that explains why we are in such trouble.